thindil/vim-ada/README.md

     instructions and code needed to build Ada docset.

-* Optional, but highly recommended: ROBODoc from https://rfsber.home.xs4all.nl/Robo/ for generating code documentation.
-For generating documentation from Ada code, you may need file *robodocada.rc* from https://github.com/thindil/roboada
+* Optional, but highly recommended: ROBODoc from https://rfsber.home.xs4all.nl/Robo/ for generating a code documentation.
+For generating a documentation from Ada code, you may need the file *robodocada.rc* from https://github.com/thindil/roboada

 ## Plugins